Part of my series countering misconceptions in space journalism.

 If you download a satellite tracker app, it is possible to see dozens of satellites fly overhead on a clear evening.
 Satellites are visible after dusk or before dawn, but when the sun’s rays still pass overhead, illuminating the satellite.
 Later during the night, any satellites overhead are within the Earth’s shadow and are effectively invisible.
 They are tiny, extremely far away, and moving very quickly.
 It is not impossible that they could occult a distant star for less than a millisecond, but I think even detecting this would be a major headache.

 Much of the concern over Starlink light pollution occurred because the first launch’s plane was closely aligned to the Earth’s terminator, meaning that night after night Europe, which was in summer, got a great view of the satellites passing overhead during evening twilight.
 Further, simulations based on early FCC filings showed that satellites orbiting at 1150km would be visible even after the end of astronomical twilight.
 There are three phases of twilight; civil, nautical, and astronomical, occurring when the sun is respectively 6, 12, and 18 degrees below the horizon.
-At the end of astronomical twilight, the sun’s rays are about 650km from the surface at the zenith, well beyond the atmosphere and most of LEO.
+At the end of astronomical twilight, the sun’s rays are about 320 km from the surface at the zenith, well beyond the atmosphere.
 I believe, based on the Starlink website, that all satellites will be deployed below 600km.
-In this case, satellites may be visible during twilight but not after nightfall, greatly reducing the potential impact to astronomy.
+In this case, satellites may be visible during twilight but not long after nightfall, greatly reducing the potential impact to astronomy.

 The third concern is orbital debris.
 In a previous post, I pointed out that satellites and debris below 600km will deorbit within a few years due to atmospheric friction, greatly reducing the possibility of Kessler syndrome.
 I think SpaceX gets a lot of hate for wanting to launch thousands of satellites, as though their designers have never thought of debris.
 When I look at the details of the Starlink implementation, it is hard for me to imagine a better way of doing it for debris mitigation.